Shock Wave (Six Flags Over Texas)

-Shock Wave is a steel roller coaster located at Six Flags Over Texas in Arlington, Texas.
-Built right at the edge of the park, Shock Wave is easily seen by passers-by on Interstate Highway 30.
-Its unique four-sided tube truss track system is similar to The Riddler Mindbender roller coaster at Six Flags Over Georgia which was constructed at the same time.
+Shock Wave is a steel roller coaster located at Six Flags Over Texas amusement park in Arlington, Texas, United States.
+Built by Anton Schwarzkopf and designed by Werner Stengel, the roller coaster opened to the public on April 22, 1978.
+It was briefly the tallest roller coaster in the world, surpassed later that year by Loch Ness Monster.
+The coaster experiences upwards of 5.5 G's during its double loops, which is currently the record highest amount of g-force offered by an operating rollercoaster.

 History

 On October 28, 1977, Six Flags Over Texas announced that Shock Wave would be coming to the park.
 The ride would be a looping coaster manufactured by Anton Schwarzkopf.
 It would require 437000 lb of steel and 4800000 lb of concrete to build.

 Shock Wave opened to the public on April 22, 1978.
 At the time of its opening, it was the tallest roller coaster in the world.
-It lost this title within weeks upon the opening of The Loch Ness Monster at Busch Gardens Williamsburg.
+It lost this title within weeks upon the opening of Loch Ness Monster at Busch Gardens Williamsburg.

 The ride is built on Johnson Creek real estate and had to temporarily close in the 2004 season because of a flood.
 Shock Wave was temporarily closed again in early 2008 for an extensive remodeling.

 Six Flags announced on March 3, 2016, that Shock Wave would be among several rides at various parks that would receive a virtual reality (VR) upgrade.
 Riders had the option to wear Samsung Gear VR headsets, powered by Oculus, to create a 360-degree, 3D experience while riding.
-The virtual reality experience was called, The New Revolution, themed to a fighter jet, has riders flying through a futuristic city as co-pilots battling alien invaders.
+The virtual reality experience was called The New Revolution, themed to a fighter jet, has riders flying through a futuristic city as co-pilots battling alien invaders.
 The feature debuted with the coaster when it reopened in spring of 2016.
 For the park's annual Fright Fest, the virtual reality ride became Rage of the Gargoyles.
+This was discontinued the following season.

-In 2017, Six Flags discontinued the VR experience on Shockwave.
-References to the VR experience have since been removed from the ride's information page on Six Flags' official website.
+Shock Wave closed in March 2026 for an undisclosed reason and has yet to reopen.